caominhnguyen05/support-agent-triage-hackerrank-orchestrate/README.md

 A terminal-based, multi-domain support triage agent built for the HackerRank Orchestrate hackathon.

-The system processes support tickets across **HackerRank**, **Claude**, and **Visa** domains, automatically classifying issues and determining appropriate routing or escalation paths.
+The system processes support tickets across **HackerRank**, **Claude**, and **Visa** domains using a hybrid classification pipeline that combines machine learning, rule-based heuristics, and LLM reasoning to determine routing and escalation paths.

-It leverages a Retrieval-Augmented Generation (RAG) pipeline, combining semantic search over a ChromaDB vector index with GPT-4 reasoning to retrieve relevant context and generate responses.
+It uses a RAG pipeline, combining semantic search over a ChromaDB vector index with GPT-4 reasoning to retrieve relevant context and generate responses.

 All generated outputs are strictly grounded in the provided support corpus, ensuring that answers are derived only from trusted source material and not from model hallucination.